Kamran-Afzali/Kamran-Afzali.github.io/_posts/FAIR.md

 It should be noted, however, that many third-party data aggregators and resellers may clean and organise data to make it easier to analyse.
 The incremental increase of data value resulting from this analytical process is addressed in 5.1.2 of the framework and should be weighted against the increased risk of data alteration

-## Data quality, maturity and embedded analytics insights
-## Data maturity
-The concept of data maturity addresses the progression of a data set along the data analytics process.
-More often than not, raw data sets are disorganised and complex, or lack structure.
-To extract insights from it, one must clean, organise and analyse it.
-Complexity of data capture
-## Data capture
-The value of data is also affected by the effort and risk associated with capturing it.
-In general, data that is auto captured as a by-product of everyday business processes would generally be perceived as less valuable — on a cost-approach basis — than the data that is collected in a separate process with human intervention and by including or not including other incremental resources involved in the process.